Transforming Organizational Culture:

 For the first time in history, the future of life itself is in question.
 Our communities are threatened with moral, economic and ecological devastation.
 There are powerful forces arrayed against us.
 We need each other in order to bring about change.

-We come together to build alliances because we are stronger when rooted in our different communities and identities because we see different aspects of the situation.
+We come together to build alliances because we are stronger when rooted in our different communities and identities; and because we can see different aspects of the situation.
 Just as importantly, our power is multiplied when we can call on our different constituencies.

-Tools for Change workshops on Alliance building embrace four assumptions:
+Tools for Change workshops on Alliance building embrace six assumptions:

-- The creation of alliances that are both powerful and lasting requires changes in the perceptions and attitudes and behaviors of those with power and privilege as well as those who are oppressed.
+- Creating alliances that are both powerful and lasting requires changes in the perceptions, attitudes and behaviors of those with power and privilege and those who are oppressed.

-- There are specific organizational and personal strategies that can qualitatively change the nature of our working together across differences.
+- Specific organizational and personal strategies can qualitatively change the way we work together across difference.

 - It is to every ones benefit to establish just relationships.

-- Work needs to be proactive and vision based.
+- Work needs to be proactive and vision based.s

 In our work we help people explore their personal, social and organizational histories.
+By reclaiming these stories we find both the strengths and those things that hold us back from our heritage.
+People realize impacts of personal, inter-generational and collective trauma in their lives and organizations.
 We explore the different meanings of power: differential access to resources, power from within vs. power over) and the relationship between those with privilege and those without.
 We learn ways to deal with the common dynamics of guilt and blame and create ways to build relationships that are sustainable over the long term.